Segal's axioms and bootstrap for Liouville Theory: Introduction

-where the constants $Z,c_j$ depend on the metric $g_\caP$ and $w_{\caP}(\boldsymbol{\Delta_{\alpha}}, \boldsymbol{\nu})$ is a polynomial in the conformal weights $\Delta_{\alpha_i}$, here $\boldsymbol{\nu}=(\nu_1,\nu_2,\nu_3)$ is $3$-plet of Young diagrams and $\boldsymbol{\Delta_{\alpha}}=(\Delta_{\alpha_1},\Delta_{\alpha_2},\Delta_{\alpha_3})$. \end{theorem}
+where the constants $Z,c_j$ depend on the metric $g_\caP$ and $w_{\caP}(\boldsymbol{\Delta_{\alpha}}, \boldsymbol{\nu})$ is a polynomial in the conformal weights $\Delta_{\alpha_i}$.
+Here $\boldsymbol{\nu}=(\nu_1,\nu_2,\nu_3)$ is $3$-plet of Young diagrams and $\boldsymbol{\Delta_{\alpha}}=(\Delta_{\alpha_1},\Delta_{\alpha_2},\Delta_{\alpha_3})$. \end{theorem}

-For a statement including the other building blocks see Theorem \ref{pantDOZZ}.
-The proof proceeds by representing the states $\Psi_{\alpha,\nu,\tilde\nu}$ in terms of disk amplitudes and gluing them to the pant.
-For this, we will use the fact that these states can be analytically continued in the parameter $\alpha$ from the spectrum $\alpha\in Q+i\R$ to real values of $\alpha$ for which the $\Psi_{\alpha,\nu,\tilde\nu}$ have a probabilistic representation.
-For $\nu=\tilde\nu=\emptyset$, the $\Psi_{\alpha,\emptyset,\emptyset}$ is just the disk amplitude discussed in (a) above and in general it is given by a disk amplitude with further Stress Energy Tensor (SET) insertions in addition to the vertex operator $e^{\alpha\phi}$ in \eqref{amplitudeintro}.
-The SET is a random field $T(z)$ formally given by $T(z)=Q\partial^2_z\phi-(\partial_z\phi)^2$ and rigorously defined through regularized expressions.
-After gluing of such amplitudes to the pant we end up studying correlation functions of the type
+For a statement including the other building blocks, see Theorem \ref{pantDOZZ}.
+The proof proceeds by using the analytic continuation of the states $\Psi_{\alpha,\nu,\tilde\nu}$ to real values of $\alpha$ so as to get a probabilistic representation for these states.
+For $\nu=\tilde\nu=\emptyset$, the $\Psi_{\alpha,\emptyset,\emptyset}$ is just the disk amplitude discussed in (b) above and in general (namely when the Young diagrams are non empty) it is given by a disk amplitude with further Stress Energy Tensor (SET) insertions in addition to the vertex operator $e^{\alpha\phi}$ in \eqref{amplitudeintro}.
+The SET is a random field $T(z)$ formally given by $T(z)=Q\partial^2_z\phi-(\partial_z\phi)^2$ and rigorously defined through regularised expressions.
+By Segal's gluing axiom, evaluating the pant amplitude at these states amounts to gluing such amplitudes to the pant amplitude.
+So, we end up studying probabilistic expressions for correlation functions of the type

-In Section \ref{sec:computingamplitudes} we derive so called {\it Ward identities} that allow to express these correlation functions in terms of holomorphic derivatives (for $T$) and antiholomorphic derivatives (for $\bar T$) of the correlation function $\langle \prod_{i=1}^3 e^{\alpha_i\phi(x_i)}\rangle_{\hat\C,g}$, see Propositions \ref{propward} and \ref{wardite}.
-This holomorphic factorization leads to the one in Theorem \ref{pantresult}.
+The crucial combinatorial input to compute such quantities are the so called {\it Ward identities}, obtained in Section \ref{sec:computingamplitudes}.
+They allow us to express these correlation functions in terms of holomorphic derivatives (for $T$) and antiholomorphic derivatives (for $\bar T$) of the correlation function $\langle \prod_{i=1}^3 e^{\alpha_i\phi(x_i)}\rangle_{\hat\C,g}$, see Propositions \ref{propward} and \ref{wardite}.
+This holomorphic factorisation leads to the one in Theorem \ref{pantresult}.
+This specific role of the Ward identities is well established in physics, see for instance \cite{Gawedzki96_CFT,Ribault14}.

+Theorem \ref{mainth} now follows by combining the previous arguments.
+First we need some coordinates on the moduli space $\caM_{\bf g}$ that are adapted to our datas, namely the plumbing construction of surfaces with marked points.